 Supervision is a personal thing

-Many of the professionals I supervise work in some capacity with domestic violence issues.
+The professionals I supervise work in some capacity with domestic violence and coercive control and abuse issues.
 It is often relentless, punishing work demanding great empathy and accountability to people in need of support, resources and care.
 There is seldom time for self care or self development; stress and anxiety can become big components of working at the ‘coal face’.
 Supervision becomes a critical factor in keeping oneself in balance both emotionally and professionally.

 I never went back.”

 Do you have your supervisor’s respect and attention?

 Whether you’re at the beginner’s stage in your sector or you are an advanced practitioner – you need checks and balances.
 You also need respect – and you need to be heard.

 Clare is not a New Age guru or a person who pushes any of her views on me.
 She offers and invites.
 She is an experienced and educated woman who has walked the walk to talk the talk and because of that she can help provide the keys to unlock some very painful problems beyond the scope of many supervisors’ abilities.
 Her coaching has a very human element as she allows me to set my pace and content.
 Clare is warm, friendly and accepting.
 She doesn’t come with any self-centred agendas.
 She does her job ethically and professionally and I am very grateful to have her as my supervisor. —Lucelle

 Your Role is to set an agenda for us both to explore, experiment with, and evaluate.

 My Role is to provide professional overview and ethical guidance across a wide range of work performance and related personal agendas.
 I also see my role as a guide and mentor ready to affirm, inspire and emotionally support your development of insight and understanding.